 There are two reasons for preparing the preliminary MTO:

 - Bidding of the material/ Request for quotation (RFQ)

 Steps for Preliminary MTO Preparation

-- Identify the numbers of line, line classes/spec, and the line size from the P&ID.
+- Identify the numbers of lines, line classes/specs, and the line size from the P&ID.

 - On the MTO sheet, enter the line number, line class, and line size.

-- Identify the potential line routing of each line shown on the P&ID and route the line on the plot plan (we can also refer to the similar old project for reference.
+- Identify the potential line routing of each line shown on the P&ID and route the line on the plot plan (we can also refer to a similar old project for reference.

-- From line routed on plot plan, identify the approx pipe length and estimate the numbers of fittings like elbows, tees, reducers, flanges, etc, and grouped them size-wise. (length of pipe and numbers of Elbows are not fixed at this stage of MTO).
+- From the line routed on the plot plan, identify the approximate pipe length and estimate the numbers of fittings like elbows, tees, reducers, flanges, etc, and grouped them size-wise. (length of the pipe and number of Elbows are not fixed at this stage of MTO).

 - Identify the numbers of the valve from the P&ID directly.

 - Estimate the Hight-point vent and low-point drain as per your guess and experiences.

 - Enter the detail of the piping components in the MTO sheet following the sequence of the component, you can refer to fig. 1.